 When you're shopping for kitchen knives, you might hear them referred to as being forged or stamped.
 What's the difference between forged and stamped, and which one should you choose?

-A forged knife is made of a single bar of steel, which is heated and then pounded into shape, often by a specially trained craftsman.
-The alternative is a stamped knife, in which the blade is "stamped" or cut out from a large sheet of steel, and then the blade is honed and heat-treated for durability.
+A forged knife is made of a single bar of steel, which is heated and then pounded into shape, sometimes by a specially trained craftsman, sometimes by machine.
+The alternative is a stamped knife, in which the blade is "stamped" or cut out from a large sheet of steel, then is honed and heat-treated for durability.

 A forged knife is typically heavier by several ounces than a stamped knife.